 If you are like me, when certain events end, it is a bittersweet time.
 You’ve enjoyed your time with people you consider family, got to learn some new things to help your career, and hopefully have made new connections that will last maybe even a lifetime.

 Today marks the last day for PASS Summit 2019.
-The time has come for us to stay good-bye and being our journey home.
+The time has come for us to stay good-bye and begin our journey home.
 Some of us might have already left to distant shores, some are still sticking around.
 As we start to round out the day in Seattle, Washington, here are some tips to think about as you wind down from the conference.

 I often take a lot of notes while at conferences.
 They aren’t organized very well and sometimes are just a jumbled mess.
 I have found using applications such as OneNote or Evernote has helped me over the years to be more organized with my note taking, but even then, sometimes they are just out of whack.